 Following dates are important with reference to declaration and payment of cash dividends:

-Cash representing dividends is sent to shareholders on the list prepared on the holder-of-record date.
+Dividends are paid to shareholders on the list prepared on the holder-of-record date.

-A recent news story read as follows:
+A recent news story reads as follows:

 MILWAUKEE, April 16, 2015